 Have you ever felt like you were a great fit for a job opening and you have nailed that interview but still got rejected?

-This is the case with 5 out of 10 candidates and surprisingly most of the times reasons for rejection were too obvious and totally avoidable.
+This is the case with 5 out of 10 candidates and surprisingly most of the time reasons for rejection were too obvious and totally avoidable.

-If you want to increase your chances of success in next interview, then try to avoid these mistakes;
+So if you want to increase your chances of success in the next interview, then try to avoid these mistakes;

 It is important to follow the dress code or at least dress up professionally at the time of Interview.
-Many job seekers reach interview venue dressing too casually and this immediately reduces their selection chances.
+Many job seekers reach the interview venue dressing too casually and this immediately reduces their selection chances.
 As it gives the impression that you are not taking job opportunity seriously.
 Next time do not underestimate the importance of power dressing.

 Candidates who seem to be more focused towards things other than job role are most annoying candidates as per many recruiters.
 For instance, some candidates seem very eager about the paycheck, even in the technical discussion they ask questions about compensation part.
 Of course, money is important but learn to contain your excitement.
 Solve all your queries at the time of compensation discussion.

 When you are asked by the interviewer to ask questions then use this opportunity to ask thoughtful questions to make a good impression.

 Don’t be one of those candidates, who perform really well in an interview but when asked: “What do you know about our company” they choose to stay silent or give some random made up answer which clearly signals that they forgot to research about the company.